janeeart/Janee-100-days-of-code/README.md

 I looked at the hint on "Use the parseInt() function" exercise, another return issue.
 Fixed and solved.

 Looked at freeCodeCamp comments to understand "Use the parseInt Function with a Radix" exercise example.
 Learned about binary number systems.

+### R1D13
+113/113 Basic JS Challanges complete!
+Found help on StackOverFlow on "Use recursion to create a countdown" challenge where I learned about the .unshift method and used it for my first time.

+I watched a video for help on "Use recursion to create a range of numbers" challenge.